What you need to know:

 LendKey private student loan application process

-Unfortunately, LendKey’s website lacks detailed private student loan information compared to its refinancing side of the business.
+Unfortunately, LendKey’s website lacks detailed private student loan information compared to its refinance side of the business.

-As I tested the online application process while researching this article, I found that I was consistently directed to a Sallie Mae partnership page.
-Regardless of what state or school I entered.
+I tested the online application process while researching this article.
+In doing so, LendKey consistently directed me to a Sallie Mae partnership page regardless of what state or school I entered.

 Since LendKey partners with a network of lenders, I expected to see multiple offers to compare and choose from.

-To learn why, I reached out to LendKey, directly, to get clarification about why I was regularly directed to Sallie Mae’s private student loan offer.
+I reached out to LendKey directly to get clarification.
+Specifically, I wanted to learn why I was only directed to Sallie Mae’s private student loan offer.

-If you choose to move forward with LendKey and Sallie Mae, be prepared to provide personal and financial information for yourself and your cosigner, if applicable.
+If you choose to move forward with LendKey and Sallie Mae, you’ll need to provide personal and financial information for yourself and your cosigner, if applicable.